Urban heat island

 Expanding canopy cover

-Increasing tree cover and greenery is one way to keep the city cooler.
-A 10% increase in tree cover can drop ambient temperatures by 1 degree.
+Increasing tree canopy and greenery is one way to keep the city cooler.
+A 10% increase in tree cover can drop ambient temperatures by one degree.

 Council is working to protect trees and incorporate new green space in new developments.
 New open space will be acquired in areas that need it most.
 Projects in our in our streets and Activity Centres will include canopy trees and water sensitive urban design.

 Water is critical to ensure open spaces remain green and plantings survive hot summers.
 Watermap 2020 is Council’s Integrated Water Management Plan that outlines both corporate and community projects required to achieve improvements in stormwater quality and also water conservation.
 For example, Council is currently constructing a stormwater harvesting system at Hosken Reserve which will produce 10 million litres of water per annum to irrigate the reserve and reduce the urban heat island effect.
 These actions help reduce temperatures across the city and reduce the heat risk to people on very hot days.